Throwback Edit Version: I edited this in August 2024, checked the links and converted it to the new WordPress blocks format.

 I love the Olympus Trip, I love old Russian cameras.
-So what would be more perfect than a Russian Olympus Trip.
+So what would be more perfect than a Russian Olympus Trip?
 Viola, the Fed 50.
-It was based on the trip, but started it’s production 2 years after the trip was discontinued according to this great website.
+It was based on the trip, but according to this great website started its production 2 years after the trip was discontinued.
 This is not a junk find, I looked for it after reading about it on a website that gave a list of cool cameras to look out for (which I can’t find now).
-This was on it, and on eBay at the same time…sold!
+This was on it, and on eBay at the same time…so I bought it!

 It looked pretty clean and the light seals seemed ok.

 So, how was the camera?
 It felt great, a nice weight.
-It has a selenium meter so doesn’t need batteries.
-This one seemed to work fine as I tried it in a few situations without the film and the shutter worked and the speed or size of the aperture changed.
-It has a 38mm lens that goes from f2.8 to f16.
-The shutter speeds are 1/30 to 1/650 on automatic.
+It had a selenium meter so didn’t need batteries.
+This one seemed to work fine as I tried it in a few situations without the film and the shutter worked plus the speed or size of the aperture changed too.
+It had a 38mm lens that went from f2.8 to f16.
+The shutter speeds were 1/30 to 1/650 on automatic.

-The interesting part is the focusing.
-It has a range finder, but doesn’t click between the distances.
-That means you can be a little more precise when guessing the distances as you can move smoothly between the usual settings.
-Though it did take a little getting use to for me.
-In the end I set it either to infinity or close and then moved the distance in or out depending on my subject.
+The interesting part was the focus, it didn’t have zone focusing like the trip.
+That meant you could be more precise when guessing the distances.
+However, it did take a little getting used to for me as I am not used to guessing distances.
+In the end, I set it to infinity or close and then moved the distance in or out depending on my subject.
 That helped when trying some street photography.

 So did it work?
 The main issue I had was thinking I had forgotten to take off the lens cap on some of these shots, so I was very pleased to see them actually on the film.